basselin/thelia-tinymce4/README.md

 TinyMCE 4 for Thelia 1.5
 ========================

-Using TinyMCE 4 &amp; Responsive Filemanage 9 in Thelia 1.5
+Using TinyMCE 4 &amp; Responsive Filemanager 9 in Thelia 1.5

 See **Readme.html** for details.